DynamoDB Sort Key - The Ultimate Guide [w/ Code Examples]

 How to Add a Sort Key

-However, you need to add the sort key at the initial table creation state as you can not add a sort key for an already existing table.
+However, you need to add the sort key at the initial table creation stage as you cannot add a sort key to an already existing table.

 How to Change a Sort Key

-You can not change the Sort key after the table is provisioned.
-You can create a new table and put the exciting data in the newly created table, and delete the old table.
+You cannot change the sort key after the table is provisioned.
+If you need to change the sort key, you must create a new table, migrate the existing data to the newly created table, and then delete the old table.

 Query by Sort Key